jessesiu/publon_doi/README.md

 sep2-2019.xls is the example spreadsheet for all reviews in Sep 2019.

 doi is the file to record start doi number.

+## Notice
+Use DataCite test account and prefix to run it